 - monitoring by an ethnographer of science with the aim to work out characteristic features, differences and similarities between approaches within and across disciplines and topics.

 The lab is headed by Dr. Séverine Marguin, who organises courses in methodology for doctoral candidates and offers individual counselling and internal workshops.
-She is in charge of the digital and analogous collective research infrastructure at the SFB (library, e-library, central data storage, data visualisation) to facilitate knowledge transfer across projects and between SFB members.
+She is in charge of the digital and analogous collective research infrastructure at the CRC (library, e-library, central data storage, data visualisation) to facilitate knowledge transfer across projects and between CRC members.
 She is also responsible for the organisation of conferences and workshops on emerging methodological issues to bring in external expertise.

 In the first year, the methodology lab focuses on visual forms of presentation in general and mappings in particular as instruments of integrating heterogeneous data.